FREE FUNDRAISING LECTURE

 Sometimes people reach to us for economic support to join our programs.
 Donations offered in thanks for this lecture will support our Annual Fund, a portion of which supports of our "scholarship fund,” allowing us to extend programs to people who are otherwise not able to join us.
-If ever we have doubted, this year has convinced us of the importance of the inner journey.
+If ever we have doubted, these past years have convinced us of the critical importance of the inner journey.

-Please join us.
-Your presence and your generosity are greatly appreciated.
-As always — and we can't say this often enough — we thank you for your continued participation in and support of the Jung Society of Washington.
+Please join us for our Celebration of Jung’s Birthday with Jim Hollis!
+We appreciate your presence and your generosity and as always — and we can't say this often enough — we thank you for your continued participation in and support of the Jung Society of Washington.

 * You will receive your donation letter via email after the program.

-Zoom links will be shared about 24 hours before the program start time.
-Registration closes before Zoom links are shared.
-If you do not receive your link 24 hours in advance, please reach out asap directly to email@example.com
+ZOOM LINK: The Zoom link can be found in your registration confirmation email.
+They will also be shared about 24 hours before the program start time.
+If you register after 9:00pm on Friday, July 28th, you will receive your zoom link by 10:00am EST on Saturday morning.
+If you do not receive your link 24 hours in advance, please reach out asap directly to email@example.com.

 By agreeing to enroll in an online program offered by the Jung Society of Washington, you are also agreeing to comply with our terms.
 This means that you cannot record (through internal or external devices) the audio, visuals (photos), or any videos of the program.
 The intellectual property belongs to the presenter, and we ask you not to violate this policy.
 Also, we highly value the anonymity of the content of the program, of the presenters, and of individuals present in the program, and hope that everyone can contribute to a respectful and trust-building online environment.
 Thank you!